 Aru is almost European in its setting.
 The village is a cluster of lovely cottages with slanted tin roofs.
 Willow and poplar trees pop up amidst the cottages.
 A clear stream runs through the heart of the village.
 To add to its European looks, Aru is surrounded by lovely landscaped grasslands.
 So landscaped that it almost feels like an architect designed it.
 When you get to Aru don’t hang about near your campsite.
 Climb a bit and take a long circuitous walk around the village, hugging the pine trees that hover over Aru.

-Just outside our campsite at Lidderwat, towards the Kolahoi glacier, is a tiny Gujjar settlement under pine trees.
+Just outside our Day 2 campsite at Lidderwat, towards the Kolahoi glacier, is a tiny Gujjar settlement under pine trees.
 It is absolutely stunning to see such quaint settlements under such big pine trees.
-Go up to the settlement and observe life from a different era.
+Do go up to the settlement and observe life from a different era.
 Take in the smell of the pines.
-Speaking of which, trekkers don’t seem to be spending any time at the lovely grassy meadows just before they descend to Lidderwat bridge too.
-The pines there are even better.

 3. Climbing the ridge above Shekawas